 Fishing style hats are broad brim hats that take sun blocking more seriously.
 They have neck panels, and even face panels to protect your skin from prolonged exposure to the sun.
 They’re a smart idea if you have to walk home in the beating sun or plan to be in the wilderness catching some food if SHTF.

 This seemingly regular baseball cap has a sun skirt that snaps in place.
 The skirt holds up well in the wind.
 The fabric is 100 percent nylon but it is at least SPF 30 rated.
-Plus, all of the color options (at least that Amazon has right now) are light—don’t underestimate how fast darker hats will get hot.
+Plus, all of the color options are light—don’t underestimate how fast darker hats will get hot.

 If high winds are a possibility you’re prepping for, this is the hat for you.
 It has a cinch at the back that tightens and keeps it on even in high winds.
 The neck flap lifts up and attaches to the back of the hat by velcro.